 Employer Health Plans for Kentucky & Indiana

 CIP serves Kentucky and Southern Indiana businesses with employee benefits and risk management plans, including affordable employer health insurance plans at the core.
 We offer customized insurance funding options that maximize benefits while also lowering costs.
-In addition, CIP provides access to exclusive contracts with associations, level-funded and partially self-insured plans, as well as various underwritten small business solutions.
+In addition, CIP provides access to exclusive contracts with associations, level-funded and partially self-insured plans, and various underwritten small business solutions.